 Tools needed: Phillips-head screwdriver, panel tool

 The front door, with the panel removed (Crutchfield Research Photo)

 The Subaru's doors aren't terribly deep, but there are still plenty of high-performace speakers that will fit.

 In 2002 and 2003 models, the front doors hold 6-1/2" 4-ohm speakers mounted in a plastic bracket, along with separate tweeters near each door pull.
-You'll have to remove the door panels to access the speakers, but it's not much of a problem.
+You'll have to remove the door panels with a panel tool to access the speakers, but it's not much of a problem.

 You can install an aftermarket 6-1/2" or 5-1/4" speaker in the front door, with the help of a mounting bracket that replaces the factory bracket.
 You'll also need a speaker harness to connect your new speaker to the Subaru speaker plug.
 Crutchfield offers both harness and the bracket at a deep discount with every speaker order.

 The door is a little cramped, with an available mounting depth of only 2-3/16".
 You won't find many 6-1/2" speakers that'll drop right in without modifying the doors, but you will find a decent selection of 5-1/4" speakers that will fit.

 The Subaru's front door woofer (Crutchfield Research Photo)